smithapriya/Cryptus/README.md

 1. Cryptocurrency
     * Gathers info about Bitcoin and Ethereum using CoinMarketCap API
-    * Uses Faraday to
+    * Uses [Faraday](https://github.com/lostisland/faraday) to retrieve API data from [CoinMarketCap](https://coinmarketcap.com/api)
     *
 2. User
-    * has many posts
+    * has email, password, and posts
     * can create or delete posts
+    * can accept sale (express interest in another post)
 3. Post
     * belongs to a user
+    * can be deleted by a user

 ---

 ## Features

-1. On homepage, the user can:
+1. Users can sign up/login
-    * check market information for Bitcoin and Ethereum.
+2. Users can see market information for Bitcoin and Ethereum.
-    * log in or sign up for a user account. (a user account is needed to access pages other than home page.
-Upon logging in, user will be redirected back to home page.)
-2. After logging in, the user is redirected to the homepage where the user can also:
-    * go to Cryptus marketplace page to shop for cryptocurrency.
-    * create a sale post.
+3. Users can create a sale post.
-    * edit own profile.
-    * view own profile.
+4. Users can indicate interest in another sale post
+5. Users can view/edit their profile.

 ---